 BRRRRT that’s a negative ghost rider – I would never take out a policy like this in my current situation.
 However, once I have kids though this is something I will consider – I would want this payout to go into the family trust with my wife and children as the beneficiaries.

 It turns out HostPlus will not let you take out a death insurance policy that is lower than your TPI payout anyway, so you may end up with a higher level of cover than you want.

 Hostplus super TPI insurance

-For my age (29), they suggest I need again $2.14M to tithe me over until I eventually died.
-This seems excessive, but would cost an additional $30.71 per week.
+For my age (29 at the time), they suggest I need again $2.14M to tithe me over until I eventually died.
+This seems excessive but would cost an additional $30.71 per week.

 Investing $2.14M into the family trust into index funds should produce an $85.6K income thanks to the 4% rule, which means my current insurance policy TPI that pays out $110K annually would be worth about $2.75M and so provides a higher level of cover.